 The benefit of accomplishing good quality data will translate into new value for the business from:

-Learn more about the benefits on our AppExchange listing or contact us to schedule a meeting to discuss your company's specific case.
-The best part is the benefits will be felt first at the user-level.
+Learn more about the benefits of our AppExchange listing or contact us to schedule a meeting to discuss your company's specific case.
+The best part is the benefits will be felt first at the user level.

 Take the customer service representative for example.
 Delpha will detect problems in the contact records such as duplicate and incomplete data and recommend solutions.
 With contact records that are accurate and up-to-date, customer success teams can provide a more efficient and personalized customer experience.

-Having Delpha equipped real-time, sales reps can improve their productivity, spend less time on low value tasks in the CRM and ensure accuracy with the data on their key accounts and contacts.
+Having Delpha, the best AI solution for CRM equipped real-time, sales reps can improve their productivity, spend less time on low-value tasks in Salesforce and ensure accuracy with the data on their key accounts and contacts.
 With better data, better analytics can be conducted to improve sales strategies and operations.

-If you’d like to learn more about our product then feel free to head over to our website to explore more resources.
-We are really excited about the positive impact that AI can have on data governance and data quality, and hopefully you have learned about a new tool that you have access to if improving data quality is a priority for you or your organization.
+If you’d like to learn more about our product, feel free to head over to our website to explore more resources.
+We are really excited about the positive impact that AI can have on data governance and data quality, and hopefully, you have learned about a new AI solution that you have access to if improving data quality in Salesforce is a priority for you or your organization.